- Explain the theory and practice of Traumatic Incident Reduction

 - Compare TIR methodology to other counseling styles

-- Analyze the role of the Rules of Facilitation in the successful application of TIR
+- Analyze the role and importance of the Rules of Facilitation in the successful application of TIR

 - Utilize communication exercises to increase rapport with clients